gerald-lnj/showreel/README.md

 # showreel

+## Introduction

+A POC project to generate Reels, which are collections of Clips.
+Clips and Reels have attributes such as Definition and Standard.
+Reels can only be comprised of Clips with the same attributes.

+Each Clip also has a timestamp duration in the format hh:mm:ss:ff (Hours, Minutes, Seconds, Frames).
+A Reel's Timestamp duration will be the sum of its Clip's timestamps.

+## Stack

 This repo contains two folders, one for the Flask server and one for the Vue UI.

 This project uses: